 Policy 1444 – Search Policies and Procedures for Positions of Dean or Higher

-Revision Date: 1/7/2011
+Revision Date: 9/5/2019

 Responsible Office: Office of the President

-Reference: University of Louisiana System, Policy FS-III.II.B-1a
+References: University of Louisiana System, Policy FS-III.II.B-1b

 Applicant: an individual who has applied for a position or a nominee who has agreed to be considered for the position.

 Candidate: an individual who has been invited and has agreed to a formal interview.

 Nominee: an individual whose name has been submitted for consideration by a third party.

 Search Committee Composition and Charge

-The committee shall be responsible for recruiting a qualified applicant pool, reviewing résumés, selecting candidates to interview, interviewing candidates, and recommending and/or ranking candidates for hire for a specific position.
+The committee shall be responsible for recruiting a qualified, diverse applicant pool, reviewing résumés, selecting candidates to interview, interviewing candidates, and recommending and/or ranking candidates for hire for a specific position.